 This research

 Attending to the multiplicity of facet models available in the personality literature and the resurgence of narrow constructs as relevant units of analysis to describe personality and to predict important life outcomes, we strove to develop a comprehensive measure of personality facets which covers the content of the Big Five domains to a major extent.

+This novel measure is an adaptation of the International Personality Item Pool (IPIP; Goldberg, 2006) to a more concise measure of personality traits with a focus on narrow facets.
 An antecedent to this study can be found in MacCann et al. (2009), where part of the stimuli set were used in order to design a measure of conscientiousness containing a maximum number of relevant facets.
 This research extends MacCann et al. (2009) to all Big Five domains.
 Furthermore, the inventory presented here has been developed with the scope of being open source, by making it available to researchers and practitioners at no cost; and with the intention of facilitating internationally usage by testing its applicability in two different cultures.

 In order to evidence its applicability among cultures, this research has been conducted in two studies using two independent samples from two different countries: the USA and Germany.
 In the first study, using the US sample, we empirically defined a facet model, selected items, and tested the facets’ psychometric properties with regard to factorial validity evidence, internal consistency, and test-criterion correlations.
 In Study 2, we replicated the findings with a German sample, and further tested the measurement equivalence of the suggested models.
 Methods and results sections are presented separately for each study.
 General discussion and conclusion sections are provided at the end of this manuscript.